Available for: Admins ✅ Results viewers ✅

-Closed-ended questions allow for the collection of quantitative data to measure employees' opinions, perceptions and behaviors.
+Closed-ended questions provide quantitative data to measure employees' opinions, perceptions and behaviors.

-- significant disparities to identify the most and least satisfied populations
+- the disparities (to identify the most and least satisfied populations)

 Before diving into the analysis of the results, take a look at the participation rate.

 From a 50% participation rate, we can estimate that we have a sufficiently representative trend.

 🚦 The rate (is it a good or a bad score)

 In Human and Social Sciences, it is difficult to determine a norm and therefore to say if a score is within the norm or not.
 Do you have to score 5/5 on all the questions or is 3.5/5 enough?
 There is no exact answer.
 That said, Supermood allows you to establish trends and compare scores through clear color coding.